chadrem/officer/README.markdown

-# Officer - Distributed Lock Server and Client
+# Officer - Ruby lock server and client built on EventMachine

-It is implemented using Ruby and Eventmachine.
+Officer is designed to help you coordinate distributed processes and avoid race conditions.
 Inspiration comes from [elock](http://github.com/dustin/elock).

 ## Installation